alenzhao/api-client-javascript/README.md

   The file contains some simple html construction based on the `traits` json variable.
   It then uses `googlegenomics.jquery.js` to search variants and lookup genotype information for a callset.

-* bigquery/index.html

-  An example of how to use the [BigQuery APIs](https://developers.google.com/bigquery/docs/reference/v2/) with javascript to execute a SQL query against the available genomics data.
-See [bigquery-examples](https://github.com/googlegenomics/bigquery-examples) for query and table details.

 * googlegenomics.jquery.js: